freerange/site/soups/weeklinks/week-291-links.snip.markdown

 ### [nemex.io](http://beta.nemex.io/)

 > nemex is a tiny app that helps you to track and curate ideas and projects.
-It’s self-hosted and based on markdown.
+It's self-hosted and based on markdown.

 This sounds like exactly the sort of thing I've been imagining building for a while.
 I'm yet to try it but the website and feature set looks great and I'm hoping it'll be just what I'm after. <%= by('chris-roos') %>